brandon-carlisle/git-vault/Working with Arrays in JavaScript.md

 ## For Each method
 The for each method is used to loop over arrays, but we call the for each method and pass in a callback function with our code.
 The callback function argument is the current element of the array as seen below.

+Unlike a for of loop, you cannot break out of a for each loop.

 Here's an example but with a for of loop:

 ![[Code_UaKuhqaQS2.png]]